 Estimated Total Monthly Housing Expense Plus Debt.
 This includes all of your loan payments plus your mortgage, hazard insurance and property tax.
 Review this figure to make sure you can afford your mortgage payment and other housing-related costs in addition to your current loan commitments.

 The VA mortgage program enables eligible military personnel and veterans to buy a home with no down payment.
 Saving money to pay for a down payment is one of the biggest obstacles to buying a home so enabling borrowers to qualify for a home loan with no money down is a significant benefit.
 Although borrowers are required to pay an extra upfront VA funding fee, the VA home loan program makes home ownership more affordable and accessible to active and retired military members.
-Use our VA Mortgage Qualification Calculator to determine the VA funding fee based on your loan amount, type of military service and the number of times you have used the program.

 VA borrower mortgage qualification guidelines are slightly less flexible than other no or low down payment mortgage programs such as the FHA home loan program.
 The VA home loan program requires a minimum credit score of 620 as compared to 580 for the FHA program.
 Additionally, the VA home loan program uses a borrower debt-to-income ratio of approximately 41% to determine what size mortgage you qualify for as compared to a debt-to-income ratio of 43% or higher for the FHA mortgage program.
 Using a lower debt-to-income ratio means that borrowers qualify for a smaller mortgage amount.
 Our VA Mortgage Qualification Calculator applies this conservative debt-to-income ratio to calculate what size VA loan you can afford.
 Additionally, the VA home loan program applies a residual income requirement to ensure that borrowers have sufficient funds after paying their mortgage and total monthly housing expense.